martyjs/marty/docs/_guides/getting-started/yeoman-template.md

 open http://localhost:5000
 {% endhighlight %}

 Initially it only generates the basic folder structure.
-You can use <code>yo marty:domain {domain name}</code> to automatically create an action creator, store, constants, HTTP API and component for the given domain.
+You can use <code>yo marty:domain {domain name}</code> to automatically create an action creator, store, constants, state source and component for the given domain.